lightbend-labs/dbuild/docs/src/sphinx/notifications.rst

   generated at each run, regardless of the result.

 good
-  The "good" outcome roups all of the successful results of a dbuild or project run.
+  The "good" outcome groups all of the successful results of a dbuild or project run.

 bad
   Something went wrong, either when extracting dependencies, or while building,